Breast Reconstruction San Diego | Breast Cancer Reconstructive Surgery

 (Autologous Tissue Breast Restoration)

 Natural tissue reconstruction has the advantage that it may be contoured to more precisely match the opposite breast.
 Still, sometimes a “symmetrizing” procedure on the non-mastectomy side to match both breasts is recommended.
-Secondary outpatient (day surgery) procedures are usually required to refine the natural tissue flap result over time and to fabricate a nipple and tattoo the areola.
-With either method of breast restoration, complications may develop that necessitate additional procedures and/or unanticipated choices.
-Generally however, problems are manageable, and reconstruction provides a satisfactory breast substitute.
+Secondary outpatient (day surgery) breast reconstruction procedures are usually required to refine the natural tissue flap result over time and to fabricate a nipple and tattoo the areola.
+With either breast surgery method of breast restoration, complications may develop that necessitate additional procedures and/or unanticipated choices.
+Generally however, problems are manageable, and breast reconstruction provides a satisfactory breast substitute.

-Have your mastectomy, but keep your nipples!
+Have your Mastectomy, but Keep your Nipples!

 Nipple skin removal is no longer mandatory in all mastectomies.
 The nipple-areola complex, because it contains terminal ducts, has traditionally been removed as part of every mastectomy procedure for breast cancer.
 A recently published study from Dr. V Suzanne Klimberg et al of 508 procedures in 293 selected patients compared skin-sparing mastectomy with and without preservation of nipple-areola skin.
 Comparable complication rates and local-regional tumor recurrence rates were demonstrated between the two groups.
 Women who had their nipple-areola preserved, not surprisingly, were more pleased with the outcome.
 Although not all breast cancer patients are eligible, for those with stage I and II breast cancer and for those downstaged with chemotherapy, the nipple skin-sparing mastectomy appears safe and offers a superior cosmetic result with the possibility of one-stage immediate breast reconstruction.